WEMIX Market Cap Hits $241.53 Million (WEMIX)

-WEMIX (WEMIX) traded 1.3% lower against the U.S. dollar during the twenty-four hour period ending at 7:00 AM ET on October 19th.
-During the last seven days, WEMIX has traded 16.3% higher against the U.S. dollar.
-WEMIX has a market capitalization of $241.53 million and approximately $66.14 million worth of WEMIX was traded on exchanges in the last 24 hours.
-One WEMIX token can currently be bought for $1.96 or 0.00010189 BTC on popular exchanges.
+WEMIX (WEMIX) traded 1.3% lower against the US dollar during the 24 hour period ending at 7:00 AM ET on October 19th.
+WEMIX has a market cap of $241.53 million and $66.14 million worth of WEMIX was traded on exchanges in the last day.
+One WEMIX token can currently be purchased for $1.96 or 0.00010189 BTC on popular cryptocurrency exchanges.
+In the last week, WEMIX has traded 16.3% higher against the US dollar.

 - KILT Protocol (KILT) traded down 11.9% against the dollar and now trades at $0.57 or 0.00002942 BTC.